Ampersand25/2DPlatformRunner/README.md

 - there is also a vibrate mode for phone (the vibration happens when the character dies) which can be set on or off (in the settings menu)
 - the user can restart the run or pause the level
 - the app also uses particle system in some levels (for simulating the rain for example)
+- there is also a credits window/menu that can be accessed from the main menu (by pressing the "©" located in the upper right corner)
+- the credits window contains links to my GitHub, LinkedIn and itch.io profiles
+- the app also contains loading screens for transitioning between scenes